Under the SNAP rules, you are considered to be disabled if you receive any of the following federal, state or private (pension) benefits:

 - EAEDC cash assistance benefits, based on a severe disability,

-- certain disability retirement pensions, if you have a severe disability,
+- Certain disability retirement pensions,

-- railroad retirement disability benefits,
+- Railroad retirement disability benefits,

 Cash Assistance Disability Determinations